-- 44. E-waste is included in Annex VIII to the Convention under the following entry for hazardous waste: - "A1180 Waste electrical and electronic assemblies or scrap10 containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCB-capacitors, or contaminated with Annex I constituents (e.g., cadmium, mercury, lead, polychlorinated biphenyl) to an extent that they possess any of the characteristics contained in Annex III (note the related entry on list B B1110)." - 45.
-E-waste is also included in Annex IX to the Convention under the following entry for non-hazardous waste: - "B1110 Electrical and electronic assemblies: - Electronic assemblies consisting only of metals or alloys; - Waste electrical and electronic assemblies or scrap12 (including printed circuit boards) not containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCB-capacitors, or not contaminated with Annex I constituents (e.g., cadmium, mercury, lead, polychlorinated biphenyl) or from which these have been removed, to an extent that they do not possess any of the characteristics contained in Annex III (note the related entry on list A A1180); - Electrical and electronic assemblies (including printed circuit boards, electronic components and wires) destined for direct reuse, 13 and not for recycling or final disposal."
-14 - 46.
+46. E-waste is included in Annex VIII to the Convention under the following entry for hazardous waste: 12

+"A1180 Waste electrical and electronic assemblies or scrap13 containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCB-capacitors, or contaminated with Annex I constituents (e.g., cadmium, mercury, lead, polychlorinated biphenyl) to an extent that they possess any of the characteristics contained in Annex III (note the related entry on list B B1110)."14

+47. E-waste is also included in Annex IX to the Convention under the following entry for non-hazardous waste:15

+"B1110 Electrical and electronic assemblies:

+- Electronic assemblies consisting only of metals or alloys; - Waste electrical and electronic assemblies or scrap16 (including printed circuit boards) not containing components such as accumulators and other batteries included on list A, mercury-switches, glass from cathode-ray tubes and other activated glass and PCB-capacitors, or not contaminated with Annex I constituents (e.g., cadmium, mercury, lead, polychlorinated biphenyl) or from which these have been removed, to an extent that they do not possess any of the characteristics contained in Annex III (note the related entry on list A A1180); - Electrical and electronic assemblies (including printed circuit boards, electronic components and wires) destined for direct reuse,17 and not for recycling or final disposal."18 - 48.
 Equipment will often contain hazardous components or substances, examples of which are listed in entry A1180 of Annex VIII.
 E-waste containing such components or substances may qualify as hazardous waste if the waste exhibits the hazardous characteristics listed in Annex III.
-However, the countries to which the OECD decision on the control of transboundary movements of wastes does not apply (see: http://ec.europa.eu/environment/waste/shipments/legis.htm).
+However, the presence of such a component or substance in equipment should not necessarily cause the equipment as a whole to be deemed hazardous waste under the Convention.